bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 ---

+layout: false

 for: alexa readme slides

-`puts` is a built-in Ruby method for outputing to he screen.
+`puts` is a built-in Ruby method for outputing to the screen.

 --